 All-Purpose Coconut Curry Sauce

-- 1-2 tablespoons curry paste – of your choice (Adjust to suit your tastes – more for spicier sauce, less for more mild sauce.)
+- 1-2 tablespoons curry paste – of your choice (see note)

 - 1 teaspoon brown sugar – optional